JohnErnsthausen/DAEPAK/README.md

 > The library now compiles and runs the examples without coredump and produces the runtime results Prof. Rheinboldt
 > appened to the main example program.

-The author believes no one is actively maintaining DAEPAK and has created this git repository to continue maintaining this DAE solver library.
+The author believes no one is actively maintaining DAEPAK and has created this git repository to bring awareness, for continue maintainence, and for free distribution of this DAE solver library.

 Differential Algebraic Equation Solvers